Lessons Learnt from Ten Years of Adults Martial Arts Classes

 I don't believe in flashy moves or wishful thinking.

-It is with that mindset that I approach my own training.
+It is with that mindset and martial arts philosophy that I approach my own training.
 All techniques should be pressure tested against increasingly resistant opponents as well as usable whilst sparring.
 Regardless of the style trained, contact sparring should be a constant thing.
 Every night at the end of my Muay Thai and BJJ classes we would spar, sometimes it would be light and technical, other times it would be a war.
 It was from these sessions that I soon learnt which techniques (for me at least) were legit.
 If it worked for me or against me, I gave it further consideration.

 I consider cross training and competing a must.
 It is very easy for martial artists to live in the ivory tower of 'my style/instructor/gym' is the best, with no evidence other then the fact that it is what they do.
 If it works, it works, the only way to be truly sure is to test it - widely and continuously.